-Did you know that you can use Vimeo to restrict your video content and build a member-only video library?
-In this guide, we will cover a couple of key points to get you started on your journey to restrict videos with Vimeo.
+Did you know that you can use Vimeo to restrict your video content and build a members-only video library?
+In this guide, we cover a couple of key points to get you started on your journey to restrict videos with Vimeo.

 How Vimeo Helps You Build a Video Membership Website